 Nature brought indoors

 Cranes from one of the many lakes in Bengaluru are at the center of this mural in WeWork Prestige Central in the Indian metropolis.
 The arch shape of the mural pays homage to traditional Indian architectural details.
 Nearby, a custom bench is topped with a black-and-white checkered cushion that mirrors the checkered border of this mural.
 David Silverstein, art director of special projects at WeWork, designed both the mural and bench.

 “This mural, along with numerous details throughout the space, is a prime example of how the WeWork design team strives to create spaces that live in harmony with their surroundings by paying homage to local culture through the lens of contemporary design,” Silverstein says.

 Creating a unique experience for members is integral to WeWork’s design philosophy.
 WeWork occupies two floors at 501 Boylston St, a building that used to be home to the Boston Society of Natural History.
 This 3-D neon coffee table—which depicts a wildlife scene similar to a diorama one could imagine seeing in the museum—was created with that history in mind.
 By reinterpreting the scene in neon, this distinct table offers a contemporary take on the building’s past.
 This, along with other pieces of custom furniture, is an element that keep WeWork spaces feeling fresh and unlike anything else in the market.

-Anjie Zheng is a writer for WeWork’s Ideas by We, focusing on business, real estate, and design.
+Anjie Zheng is the managing editor of WeWork.
 Previously, she was a reporter for the Wall Street Journal.
 Her work has also appeared in Fast Company, Quartz, and LitHub.